 Please note that due to its methodological simplicity and reduced costs, for most strains sperm will be cryopreserved.
 Depositors are then asked to send a minimum of 5 heterozygous or homozygous males (as appropriate) of breeding age to the EMMA node to which the mouse line has been assigned to for cryopreservation.
 Embryo cryopreservation will only be considered in special cases where the strain background may not be available in the archiving centre in order to preserve the genetic background upon recovery and/or for strains containing several mutations.
-If a strain needs to be frozen down at homozygous state, embryos will be cryopreserved and a minimum of 5 males and 5 females is required.
+If a strain needs to be frozen down as embryos a minimum of 5 males and 5 females is required.
 Provision of more mice than the specified minimum will accelerate the freezing process.
 Under normal circumstances it will take EMMA between 4 and 6 months to freeze down a heterozygous mutant strain once the archiving centre has received the animals.
 This time frame includes a viability control.

 Intellectual property rights

 Deposited lines are archived under the EMMA repository conditions.
 EMMA only acts as distributor and any already existing Material Transfer Agreement will remain in full force and effect.